Code-Institute-Submissions/Pretro-MS3_Travelbook_AprResub/README.md

 1. As a Frequent User, it's important to see the development of the site, that makes it more interesting to come back to.
 2. As a Frequent User, i want to check to see if there are any new features like pictures or buttons.
 3. As a Frequent User, i want to be able to comunicate with other members.
+4. As a Frequent User, i want to be able to manage my information as easy and fast as possible.

 + ### Design
 * _Color Scheme_